Samantha-Jo/Final-Project-2.0/README.md

-# Final-Project-2.0

-CS2-Final-Project: Sounds
-Presenting Sounds: A new way to enjoy the music you love.
+# Presenting Sounds: A new way to enjoy the music you love.

 The overall time complexity of the program is O(MNlogN)
 	where N is the total number of songs in the playlist